rombrew/phobia/doc/TroubleShooting.md

 unstable sensorless estimate causes a current burst.

 `PM_ERROR_DC_LINK_OVERVOLTAGE` - DC link overvoltage accident detected.
-Check for the motor speed does not rises uncontrolled.
+Check for the machine speed does not rises uncontrolled.

 `PM_ERROR_UNCERTAIN_RESULT` - Result of adjustment is uncertain or ill-conditioned.
 The observability conditions may not have been met.
 For